 Figure 7: Closed loop experimental results for mean response time as a function of number of jobs (N) in the system using DVFS+DFS for LINPACK.
-At lower values of N, PowMax is slightly better than PowMed, while at higher values of N, PowMed outperforms PowMax, by as much as 40%.
-Note that PowMin is worse than both PowMed and PowMax throughout the range of arrival rates.
+At lower values of N, PowMed is slightly better than PowMax, while at higher values of N, PowMed outperforms PowMax, by as much as 40%.
+Note that PowMin is worse than both PowMed and PowMax for all values of N.

-We now turn to our experimental results for closed server farm configurations.
-Fig. 6(a) plots the mean response time as a function of the multi-programming level (MPL = N) for DFS with a power budget of $\mathcal{P}=720\mathrm{W}$.
-In this case, PowMax (represented by the dashed line) denotes running 3 servers at $c=240\mathrm{W}$ and turning off all other servers.
+PowMax (represented by the dashed line) denotes running 3 servers at $c=240\mathrm{W}$ and turning off all other servers.
 PowMin (represented by the solid line) denotes running 4 servers at $b=180\mathrm{W}$ and turning off all other servers.
 Clearly, PowMax outperforms PowMin throughout the range of N, by almost a factor of 2 throughout the range.
 This is in agreement with the predictions of Theorem 3.